wilmix8/DOTWEB3.0/README.md

 It is invented by wilmix jemin j at C/C++ P.L,CH$, java, and  C# P.L.
 And  CH$ is   the  main  reason for  creating   remoteserver  for  JDollar.

-but JDollar-cdollar  is   invented  in java p.l.
+but DOTWEB3.0-cdollar  is   invented  in java p.l.

 What   will  happen  when you  create   remoteserver in  java?

 It will   take    2   years  to complete.

-JDollar   can   create a  remoteserver in   4 hours.
+DOTWEB3.0   can   create a  remoteserver in   4 hours.

-It uses JDollar-java runtime to run the programs.
+It uses DOTWEB3.0 -java runtime to run the programs.

-Using  JDollar  we can   easily   construct   Remoteserver  for   security  side  than  java.
+Using  DOTWEB3.0   we can   easily   construct   Remoteserver  for   security  purpose  than  java/j2ee.

 ABOUT  DOTWEB3.0 Programming  Language
 =======================================